Blooms the Chemist Metformin XR

 - thyroid problems

-- heart or blood vessel problems, including heart failure.
+- heart or blood vessel problems, including heart failure

+Tell your doctor if you drink alcohol.
 Alcohol can affect the control of your diabetes.
 Drinking excessive amounts of alcohol while you are being treated with metformin may also lead to serious side effects.

 Your doctor may suggest you stop drinking or reduce the amount of alcohol you drink.
 You should also avoid taking other medicines that contain alcohol.